 [Provide the important details on your event, activity, or service.]

-[Consider including a quote by agency/organization spokesperson or political leader to comment on the issue or the event to express why it will be valued by the community.]
+[Consider including a quote by an agency/organization spokesperson or political leader that comments on the issue or the event and expresses why it will be valued by the community.]

 For more information [include website, social media, and other contact information].

-[Include a local story that highlights an example of a teen whose story or feedback inspired positive changes, or supported recruitment efforts.]
+[Include a local story that highlights an example of a teen whose experience in adoption resulted in a positive outcome demonstrating the importance of family]

-For more information on [agency/organization website, social media, and other contact information].
+For more information on [agency/organization], contact [insert website, social media, and other contact information].